mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.6/install/install-aws/advanced-provisioning/index.md

 <p class="message--note"><strong>NOTE: </strong> When creating the VPC you must have the DNS resolution option enabled, unless you are setting <tt>vpc.enableInternetGateway: false</tt>.</p>

 The default VPC CIDR block that is created by Konvoy is `10.0.0.0/16`, however you may choose to set that to any appropriate block.
+If you change the default CIDR block, you must also set the same value in `vpc.cidr`.

 <p class="message--note"><strong>NOTE: </strong> Optionally you can use an existing internet gateway by defining the <tt>vpc.internetGatewayID</tt> field.</p>